UCLALibrary/ucla-prrla/ucla-prrla/README.md

 ## Dependencies

 This project uses Angular v4 which is no longer supported.
-Installing dependencies with npm requires an optional flag:
+Installing dependencies with npm may require an optional flag:

     npm install --legacy-peer-deps